Raelifin/sumibli/raw/basics.md

 📛Pronouns

-Pronouns in Sumibli are based on representing something by "th", followed by any vowel or diphthong, followed by a consonant (including a silent "h").
+Pronouns in Sumibli are based on representing something by "th", followed by any vowel or diphthong, followed by any consonant (for "h", one should leave a pause or clearly vocalize it, for clarity).
 There are no hard-and-fast rules for which pronoun to use for a given thing, but there are patterns depending on what's being described.
 Pronouns don't have an orientation and mean the same thing in left and right mode.

-Pronouns for foreign names/words involve taking the first sounds from the name/word in question and trying to fit them into the pattern.
-For example, if we’re talking about “Mitch”, instead of saying “ith Mitch” we could use the pronoun “thim”.
-We choose "i" as the vowel because the vowel sound in "Mitch" is kinda close to "i", and "m" as the consonant because it's the first sound in "Mitch".
+Pronouns for foreign names/words involve taking the first vowel from the name/word in question, and attaching the next consonant, so as to fit the pattern.
+For example, if we’re talking about “Mitch”, instead of saying “ith Mitch” we could use the pronoun “thich”.
+We choose "i" as the vowel because the vowel sound in "Mitch" is kinda close to "i", and "ch" as the consonant because it's the consonant sound after the vowel in "Mitch".
 Ultimately it's just a judgement call how a given set of sounds best map to the pronoun options.
 Sometimes it's useful to distinguish between two people with similar names by interpreting the sounds differently.

 |Idaho|thaid
 |Wendy|thuan
-|Hayley|thaih
-(or maybe "thail")
-|Max|tham
+|Hayley|thail
+|Max|thak

 When using a pronoun to refer to a normal Sumibli noun, it's typical to use "i" or "u" sounds depending on the orientation of the noun, and use the first consonant in the noun phrase.
 Thus if we want a pronoun for taxonomy, we could use "this" (short for "isumibli").
-Sometimes the first vowel is pushed in to make a dipthong like "thius".

 |pronghorn|ikaigi|thik
 |prowling|ukaingla|thuk

-To use a pronoun as a stand-in for a Sumibli name, we usually take the first vowel(s), and follow it by the consonant immediately 🔈after💬 that vowel.
+To use a pronoun as a stand-in for a Sumibli name, we usually follow the same strategy for foreign names: take the first vowel sound, and follow it by the consonant immediately after that vowel.
 For example "Sumibli" would be shortened to "thum".
-If a Sumibli name is very short, such that no secondary consonant appears, we typically choose the first consonant instead.

 |Pavu|thav

+If a name (Sumibli or foreign) is short, such that no consonant appears after the vowel, we typically choose the first consonant instead.

 |Pai|thaip
+|Maia|thaim
+|Hawaii|thah

 To help associate pronouns with their subjects, sometimes a writer or speaker will add a pronoun after a name or compound using "halth [pronoun] ch" to indicate that it's the shortened form.
 See 🔗\📖 the full spec💬 for details on "halth".